-The fee to file financial statements under the Companies Act 1993 is $175 (plus GST).
-The fee to lodge financial statements under the Financial Markets Conduct (FMC) Act 2013 is $223 (plus GST).
+If you're filing financial statements under the Companies Act 1993 the fee is different than if you need to file them under Financial Markets Conduct (FMC) Act 2013.
 Fees must be paid at the time you submit your financial statements to the Companies Office.

-You must pay a late fee if your financial statements aren't filed under the Companies Act by the due date.
+You must, however, pay a late fee if your financial statements aren't filed under the Companies Act by the due date.
 No GST is applied to this fee as it's a penalty.
 The late fee is:

 - $25 for financial statements filed up to 25 working days after the due date

-The late fee, and original registration fee of $175 (plus GST), must be paid at the time you file your financial statements.
+The late fee, and original filing fee, must be paid at the time you file your financial statements.